Contact us if you require assistance or have any questions about our borrowing or user policies.

 Items located at other University of Toronto campuses (Scarborough, Mississauga, and the Downsview storage facility) can be requested for pickup at the Kelly Library.

 To borrow an item from another campus, first find the item in the LibrarySearch catalogue, then click on the title to see the full record of the item.
-Place your request by selecting the “Get It In Person” link.
+Place your request by selecting the “Get It” link.
 You will be asked to login to complete your request.
+Current University of Toronto students, faculty and staff are able to place requests.

 Items are usually available within two or three business days.
 You will receive an email when the item is ready to be picked up.
 There is no delivery on weekends.